The United Nations Office for Project Services (UNOPS)

 By restoring critical services while simultaneously rebuilding local capacity, up to 1.4 million Yemenis are expected to benefit from improved services and living conditions.

-“We are proud to support the World Bank to revitalize critical urban services in cities across Yemen and improve living conditions for people in need,” said Bana Kaloti, UNOPS Regional Director for the Middle East.
+“We are proud to support the World Bank to revitalize critical urban services in cities across Yemen and improve living conditions for people in need,” says Bana Kaloti, UNOPS Regional Director for the Middle East.

 Light has brought life back.
 It's the source of life.
 Without light, you might as well be blind.